wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 As you can see a subtle change is made to the error output, now we have exact information about were the string was created.

-### Equality
+### Same value literals points to the same object

-When it comes to equality comparison working with immutable strings has one particular side effect: ``'a'.equal? 'a'`` returns `true`.
-This is because `a` is the same object.
-Lets run a small test with and without frozen strings.
+Same value literals points to the same object, i.e. `a` and `a` points to the same object.
+In Ruby we can compare two objects in different ways.
+Let's run a small test with and without frozen strings to see what's changed.

 {% codeblock lang:ruby %}
  puts 'a' == 'a'